QuickBooks Blog

 If your business extends credit options to your customers, you will likely have to deal with bad debts eventually.
 Luckily, there are a few things you can do to prevent bad debts from happening in the first place:

-2. Implement early payment discounts or late payment fees to encourage timely payment.
+• Implement early payment discounts or late payment fees to encourage timely payment.
+Customers may be more likely to pay on time or early if they’re rewarded for positive actions and penalized for negative actions.

 QuickBooks has a suite of customizable solutions to help your business streamline accounting.
 From insightful reporting to budgeting help and automated invoice processing, QuickBooks can help you get back to the daily tasks you love doing for your small business.